Best calendar apps for iPhone: For when the built-in calendar app isn't enough

 Cal by Any.do

-Cal by Any.do is one of the best looking alternative calendar apps available.
-It also ties in closely with Any.do for tasks.
+Cal by Any.do ties in nicely with the overall design of iOS as well as with Any.do Tasks.
 One unique thing that Cal does is plot out free time in between events.
 The main agenda view is reminiscent of the default Calendar app pre-iOS 7 as well so it won't be as overwhelming to new users.
 Cal also supports natural language input and automatically searches for physical locations in your events to attach.
-In my experience, it's been very intuitive and easy to use.
+All of these factors make it one of the easiest calendar apps to learn and use.

 If you don't need tons of extra features and want something that just works, or you're already an Any.do user, Cal is worth a try.